We match your driver to your favorite club

 A favorite Club contains all the information needed to find the best flex for a driver

 I noticed two interesting facts.
 First, after an hour long in-person test to determine a player’s best flex, every player with a favorite club, tested to the same shaft frequency of his favorite.
 Secondly, comparing handicap improvement between players with driver re-shafting to those re-shafting only their irons, the driver had much more impact than any other club and perhaps all the other clubs combined.
 This is probably due to the fact that it is hit more often and driver miss-hits run the score up more than miss-hits with other clubs.

 My approach to shaft flex fitting shown in the tests above suffers from two drawbacks.
 It is accurate but time consuming.
 More importantly, it requires the physical presence of the player being fitted.
 This is where the Internet comes in.
 It provides the opportunity to contact players on a global scale so that their driver flex can be based on information derived from a their favorite club.
 This can be accomplished without the physical presence of the player and thereby replaces the in-person flex test described above.
 I have tried this short-cut fitting method locally and it is effective, as the testimonials describe.
 Your favorite club, any club longer than an 8 iron, can be used as a model for a perfectly fitted driver.
-I need the club at my shop to extract the weight, swing weight, flex(frequency), shaft bandwidth and grip model and size, all of which need to be copied.
-Why this is true is revealed briefly on other pages on this web site.
-For more detailed explanations, buy my book.
+I need the club at my shop to extract the weight, swing weight, flex(frequency), shaft bandwidth and flex profile and grip model and size, all of which need to be copied.

 Now I am offering folks located around the country, who do not have access to our flex test facility, the opportunity to mail his, or her, favorite club, along with the offending diver specifications, to us and we will send back a matching driver shaft along with the favorite.

 Your driver may become your favorite!